For First Years and Parents

 Swim Test and water requirements for 2nd Class and 1st Class (Riviera Club):

 - For First Years, we will also be completing the aquatic requirements for both their Second Class and First Class rank advancement.
 It is a great opportunity and every effort should be made to be there.
-Typically we are in the water at 8AM on a Saturday, and the First Years are usually done by 9.

 Weekly Meetings:

-- The first years will continue their work with the first year leaders toward Second Class Rank.
+- The first years will continue their work with the first year leaders toward Second Class rank.
 Continue to bring scout book, pen, and rope to each meeting.

-*** Note to Scouts and Parents: To pass the First Class Board of Review (they’ve got time, don’t rush), each Scout will need to know (i.e.,memorize) the First Aid information in Chapter 11 (pp. 287-329).
+*** Note to Scouts and Parents: To pass the First Class Board of Review (they’ve got time, don’t rush), each Scout will need to know (i.e., memorize) the First Aid information in Chapter 11 (pp. 287-329).
 Please help your Scout begin to memorize this important information especially all information in “colored” boxes in Chapter 11.
 (Some of this information must be memorized for the Second Class Rank Board of Review.)

 February High Adventure Ski Trip to Winter Park, Colorado